N1GHTM4R/Discord-Account-Ban-Prank/README.md

-I made this to prank my freinds little brother, you can change the username and password to whatever you like
+I made this to prank my freinds little brother, you can change the username and password to whatever you like the default username is "Nightmare" and the default password is "Admin56" its case sensitive